 Social PNG Hack

 The Social PNG hack is a method used to alter a website's behavior or content.
 A hacker may make a file containing malicious code and format the file to appear as an image.
 The image will follow the png format and will often be called social.png.
-This is done so that it appears to be a common and harmless file that any website might have normally.
+This is done so that it appears to be a common and harmless file that any website might normally have.

-Once the file is on your site, the hacker can control your site and manipulate it in any number of ways.
-You may not notice anything at all or you may see any of the following:
+Once the file is on your site, the hacker can control your site and manipulate it in several ways.
+You may not notice anything at all, or you may see any of the following:

 - Your site starts redirecting to another site

 - Links to another site start appearing on your site